 Jesus tells us to treat others as we would want to be treated, and He has a heart for the oppressed.
 With God’s help, you can make a world of difference.
 Don’t know where to start?
 Here are some suggestions.

 The crime of human trafficking reflects a powerful clash of spiritual forces.
 Don't minimize the importance of your prayers.
 The battle deserves and requires the best resources available: God’s favor, power, wisdom, and protection.
-A Heart for Justice has collected several ministries’ prayer guides.
+The staff of International Justice Mission (IJM) spend an hour each day in prayer.
+They said they can't accomplish all they do without God's help, and actively seek it.
+Lift up those on the front lines: A Heart for Justice has collected several ministries’ prayer guides.

 Volunteers from one anti-trafficking ministry use Free Conference Call to facilitate a regular time of prayer for the ministry's leadership, the work the group is trying to accomplish, and trafficking victims in general.
 Volunteers who wish to pray together call in on Tuesday mornings at one of the two set times (6:30 and 8:00 a.m.), using the assigned phone number and login, and pray with other volunteers who have also called and logged in.
 You could find a time that works best with those in your network or ministry, request a phone number and log in, and begin spreading the word to others who would like to join you in prayer.
 (Your assigned phone number and login will remain the same, the service is free, but, depending on your phone's rate plan and the time of your call, you may need to use your long distance minutes.)

 Educate yourself and those you influence.
 For starters, here are a few facts about human trafficking:

 - After drug dealing, human trafficking (both sex trafficking and trafficking for forced labor) is tied with the illegal arms industry as the second largest criminal industry in the world today, and it is the fastest growing.
 (U.S. Department of Heath and Human Services)